GENERAL FAQs | About .tel

 For what term can I buy a .tel domain?

-What are the syntax restrictions on a .tel domain?
+What are the .tel domain registration policies?

 How do I get information on who registered a particular .tel domain?